-Demonstrated safety and tolerability profile with AUSTEDO1
+Demonstrated safety and tolerability profile for a broad range of patients1-3

 Adverse Reactions Reported in ≥2% of Patients Treated With AUSTEDO in TD Studies1,2